-To capture the high uncertainty of future economic development, we produced two “baseline” scenarios that differ for population growth according to different projections of CBS (2017) and corresponding GDP growth.
-In addition, Baseline scenario I follows 17% of RE in power generation by 2030 as of Israeli commitment in Paris Agreement (UNFCCC, 2015).
-Baseline scenario II implements the recently discussed goal by the Ministry of Energy to reach 30% of RE by the same year.
-Baseline scenario II also contains higher rate of electric transport by the year 2050.
+To allow for the considerable uncertainty of future economic development, we produced two “baseline” scenarios for population growth that differ according to differing projections of the Central Bureau of Statistics (CBS) (2017) and corresponding GDP growth.
+In addition, Baseline Scenario I assumes 17% of RE in power generation by 2030, as per the Israeli commitment to the Paris Agreement (UNFCCC, 2015).
+Baseline Scenario II implements the recently discussed goal of the Ministry of Energy to reach 30% use of RE by the same year.
+Baseline Scenario II also contains a higher rate of electric transport by the year 2050.

 Starting from each baseline scenario, two alternative policy scenarios were analyzed.
-The policy scenarios share the same assumptions for the year 2050 about the share of RE in the energy mix for electricity production (85%), the rate of electric transport (100%), and complete phase out of coal by 2030.
+The policy scenarios share the same assumptions for the year 2050 about the share of RE in the energy mix for electricity production (85%), the rate of electric transportation (100%), and a complete phase-out of coal by 2030.
 The only difference between the two policy scenarios is the annual rate of carbon tax levied per ton of carbon (Table 1).
-“Policy scenario” introduces increasing carbon tax that follows the mid-range of EPA (2015), and “Ambitious policy scenario” introduces higher carbon tax that corresponds more closely the recent estimations of social cost of carbon (Pindyck, 2019).
+Policy Scenario introduces increasing carbon tax that follows the mid-range of EPA (2015), and Ambitious Policy Scenario introduces a higher carbon tax that corresponds more closely to recent estimations of the social cost of carbon (Pindyck, 2019).

 Results

-According to the development assumptions (BOI, 2019), the GDP is projected to grow by about 140% to 230%, while the population almost doubles, in the period of 2015 to 2050 in Baseline I and II respectively.
-The corresponding growth of energy-related GHG emissions, as estimated by MESSAGEix_IL, is of 30-37% in Baseline I and II (Figure 2).
+According to the development assumptions (BOI, 2019), the GDP is projected to grow by about 140% to 230% in Baseline Scenarios I and II, respectively, in the period of 2015 to 2050, while the population almost doubles.
+The corresponding growth of energy-related GHG emissions, as estimated by MESSAGEix_IL, is 30% and 37%, respectively, in Baseline Scenarios I and II (Figure 2).

-Figure 2: GDP and carbon emissions in Baseline I and II
+Figure 2.
+GDP and carbon dioxide equivalent (GHG) emissions in Baseline Scenarios I and II

-Evidently, key assumptions in Baseline II comparing to Baseline I have offsetting impacts on energy related GHG emissions.
+Key assumptions in comparing Baseline II to Baseline I have offsetting impacts on energy-related GHG emissions.
 On the one hand, higher population and GDP growth rates increase energy demand.
-On the other hand, higher rate of RE in power generation and higher rate of transport electrification diminish carbon emissions.
+On the other hand, higher rates of RE in power generation and of transport electrification diminish carbon emissions.

-As the GDP growth in the baselines is significantly higher than that of GHGs, partial decoupling between economic growth and carbon emissions in the Israeli economy might be achieved, if currently planned policies are indeed implemented (Figure 2).
+As the GDP growth in the baselines is significantly higher than that of GHG emissions, partial decoupling between economic growth and carbon emissions in the Israeli economy might be achieved if currently planned policies are indeed implemented (Figure 2).

-Applying “policy scenario” and “ambitious policy scenario” on Baselines I and II shows that the Israeli economy can reach a significant reduction in energy related GHG emissions without compromising the economic growth (Table 2).
+Applying Policy Scenario and Ambitious Policy Scenario onto Baseline Scenarios I and II shows that the Israeli economy can reach a significant reduction in energy-related GHG emissions without compromising economic growth (Table 2).

-Table 2: Summary of key results for Baselines and Policy analyses
+Table 2.
+Summary of key results for baseline and policy analyses